When Imperial China Had a Vietnamese Prime Minister: The Surprising Origins of Meritocracy—And Why It Outperforms the West More Than Ever

 Why Meritocracy Is a Global Imperative

 While China reinforces its social contract through education and competence, the West grapples with democratic decline.
-Political leaders are often selected not for their wisdom but for their charisma, wealth, or populist appeal—and, most critically, their allegiance to the interests of elite donors.
+Political leaders are often selected not for their wisdom but for their charisma, wealth, or populist appeal — and, most critically, their allegiance to the interests of elite donors.
 Meanwhile, rising inequality and eroding public trust signal a system in distress.

 As Confucius warned: “A government without trust cannot stand.”

-The lesson from China’s Confucian model is clear: meritocracy is not just an ancient ideal—it is a modern necessity.
 If the West hopes to reverse its decline, it must restore its commitment to competence, character, and equity in public life.
 Whether the ruling oligarchs will allow it is another matter entirely.

 ▪ ▪ ▪